 Hedge Fund manager John Burbank spoke highly of global macro and defined it as “having a reason to be long or short something bigger than a fundamental stock view”.5 On the other hand, DoubleLine Capital characterized macro as a “go anywhere, do anything” strategy which implied that global macro strategy is highly flexible and unleashed several options for the trader, analyst, or investor.

 However, some hedge fund managers also opined that keeping up with global macro could be cumbersome because economic events occur across the day, and tracking them could be problematic.

-In October 2014, Two Sigma raised $3.3 billion for a macro hedge fund in one the most prominent capital raises since the subprime crisis of 2008.8 The global macro fund aimed to generate returns not tied to the markets.
+In October 2014, Two Sigma raised $3.3 billion for a macro hedge fund in one of the most prominent capital raises since the subprime crisis of 2008.8 The global macro fund aimed to generate returns not tied to the markets.
 It became immensely popular with the investors’ global macro strategy that included investing in equities, fixed income, commodities, and currencies.
-The firm largely uses AI and quantitative techniques to execute its global macro strategy through this fund.
+The firm primarily uses AI and quantitative techniques to execute its global macro strategy through this fund.

 2015: Fortress Investment Group Shut Down Its Global Macro Hedge Fund

 2015 was the year when many global macro funds suffered casualties.
 In October 2015, Fortress Investment Group announced shutting down its flagship global macro fund.9 The macro hedge fund has been one of the world’s worst-performing significant hedge funds this year.
 Managed by Michael Novogratz, the funds’ assets under management fell from over $8 billion at its peak to under $2 billion as several global macro investors redeemed their money.
 The Fortress group’s global macro fund bet on interest rates, currencies, commodities, fixed income, and stocks.